-1. Follow Section 2.3.1.
+- 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; select a random sample.

-- 2. Select an initial tare sample according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 3.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance. - 2.
+Select an initial tare sample according to Section 2.3.5.
+"Tare Procedure." - 3.
 Open each package and select one item from each.